 - a little olive oil for brushing

-- First, mix all of the salsa ingredients together and set aside.
-Also mix the Greek yoghurt and sweet chili sauce together and set aside.
+- Mix all of the salsa ingredients together and set aside.
+Also mix the Greek yoghurt and sweet chili sauce together and set that aside.

 - Slice the halloumi into roughly 1cm-thick slices or cubes, and brush lightly on each side with a little olive oil.

 - Heat up a frying pan and fry the halloumi for a few minutes on each side until golden and a little crispy.
 Alternatively, air fry at 375F / 190C for 4 to 6 minutes on each side.